alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

 # Backup & Restore

-In order to backup / restore Alien4Cloud you must download the [ backup/restore tool ](http://fastconnect.org/maven/service/local/artifact/maven/redirect?r=fastconnect-snapshot&g=alien4cloud&a=alien4cloud-backup-restore-tools&v=LATEST&p=zip&c=distrib) and copy it on the machine where Alien is running (or anywhere else having access to Alien's data folders).
+In order to backup / restore Alien4Cloud you must download the [ backup/restore tool ][backup-restore-tool_url] and copy it on the machine where Alien is running (or anywhere else having access to Alien's data folders).
 After unzipping the archive, the tool can be configured by editing the file ***path_to_unzipped_tool/config/config.yml***

+***config.yml***

 {% highlight yaml %}
 elasticsearch: